PREAMBLE AND SUMMARY

 Constitution of the Federative Republic of Brazil, 1988;

-Decree No. 1 865/1981: provisional occupation of real estate to allow research and mining of mineral substances that contain nuclear elements;
+Decree No. 1.865/1981: provisional occupation of real state to allow research and mining of mineral substances that contain nuclear elements;

 Decree No. 8/1991: enacts the Convention on the Assistance in Case of a Nuclear Accident or Radiological Emergency;